Graphene: Thermal conductivity

-Chemical
+Chemical properties

 Graphene has a theoretical specific surface area (SSA) of 2630 m2/g.
 This is much larger than that reported to date for carbon black (typically smaller than 900 m2/g) or for carbon nanotubes (CNTs), from ≈100 to 1000 m2/g and is similar to activated carbon.

 Graphene is the only form of carbon (or solid material) in which every atom is available for chemical reaction from two sides (due to the 2D structure).
 Atoms at the edges of a graphene sheet have special chemical reactivity.
 Graphene has the highest ratio of edge atoms of any allotrope.
 Defects within a sheet increase its chemical reactivity.
-The onset temperature of reaction between the basal plane of single-layer graphene and oxygen gas is below 260 C. Graphene burns at very low temperature (e.g., 350 C).
+The onset temperature of reaction between the basal plane of single-layer graphene and oxygen gas is below 260 C. Graphene burns at very low temperatures (e.g., 350 C).
 Graphene is commonly modified with oxygen- and nitrogen-containing functional groups and analyzed by infrared spectroscopy and X-ray photoelectron spectroscopy.
-However, determination of structures of graphene with oxygen- and nitrogen- functional groups requires the structures to be well controlled.
+However, the determination of structures of graphene with oxygen- and nitrogen- functional groups require the structures to be well controlled.

 In 2013, Stanford University physicists reported that single-layer graphene is a hundred times more chemically reactive than thicker multilayer sheets.

 Graphene can self-repair holes in its sheets, when exposed to molecules containing carbon, such as hydrocarbons.
-Bombarded with pure carbon atoms, the atoms perfectly align into hexagons, completely filling the holes.
+Bombarded with pure carbon atoms, the atoms perfectly align into hexagons, filling the holes.

-Biological
+Biological properties

-Despite the promising results in different cell studies and proof of concept studies, there is still incomplete understanding of the full biocompatibility of graphene based materials.
+Despite the promising results in different cell studies and proof of concept studies, there is still incomplete understanding of the full biocompatibility of graphene-based materials.
 Different cell lines react differently when exposed to graphene, and it has been shown that the lateral size of the graphene flakes, the form and surface chemistry can elicit different biological responses on the same cell line.

 There are indications that graphene has promise as a useful material for interacting with neural cells; studies on cultured neural cells show limited success.

-Graphene also has some utility in osteogenics.
-Researchers at the Graphene Research Centre at the National University of Singapore (NUS) discovered in 2011 the ability of graphene to accelerate the osteogenic differentiation of human Mesenchymal Stem Cells without the use of biochemical inducers.
+Graphene also has some utility in osteogenesis.
+Researchers at the Graphene Research Centre at the National University of Singapore (NUS) discovered in 2011 the ability of graphene to accelerate the osteogenic differentiation of human mesenchymal stem cells without the use of biochemical inducers.

-Graphene can be used in biosensors; in 2015, researchers demonstrated that a graphene-based sensor be can used to detect a cancer risk biomarker.
-In particular, by using epitaxial graphene on silicon carbide, they were repeatably able to detect 8-hydroxydeoxyguanosine (8-OHdG), a DNA damage biomarker.
+Graphene can be used in biosensors; in 2015, researchers demonstrated that a graphene-based sensor can be used to detect a cancer risk biomarker.
+In particular, by using epitaxial graphene on silicon carbide, they were repeatedly able to detect 8-hydroxydeoxyguanosine (8-OHdG), a DNA damage biomarker.